Towards a Robust Deep Neural Network in Texts: A Survey: Introduction

 \section{Introduction}

-Nowadays, DNNs have shown their power in addressing masses of significant problems in various areas, such as computer vision\cite{akisgeh2012,srkhrgjs2015}, audio\cite{ghlddygedarm2012,avdosdhzks2016}, and natural language processing\cite{isovqvl2014,hxmddzakaic2016}.
-Due to their great success, DNN-based systems are widely deployed in the physical world, including many security-critical areas\cite{dctxlsjmxw2006,ezpcbbdsfr2015,jskBerlin2015,zyylzwyx2014,kdjjljsbmpomjk2016}.
-However, Szegedy et al.\cite{czwzisjbd2014} first found an interesting fact that crafted inputs by adding imperceptible perturbations could easily fool DNNs.
-These modified inputs are called adversarial examples, which can bring potential security threats to DNN-based systems.
-Therefore, they have become a hot issue in artificial intelligence and security in recent years, and related research has increased dramatically.
-Recently, adversarial examples are found in many fields, varying from image to other domains.
-Studies show that sign recognition system\cite{keieefblarc2018}, object recognition system\cite{cxjwzszyyzlxay2017}, audio recognition or control system\cite{rtakbcnv2018,ncdw2018,hyjs2018}, malware detection system\cite{xlylhljz2018,wwhyt2017}, and sentiment analysis system\cite{jfsjtdbltw2019} are all vulnerable to adversarial examples.
-Figure \ref{isnatncefigure} is an adversarial attack on sentiment analysis API of ParallelDots\footnote{\url{https://www.paralleldots.com}} and the adversarial example we use comes from the work of \cite{nppmas2016}.
-In Figure \ref{isnatncefigure}, we can see that the prediction results change from negative to positive when the word `I' in the original sample is replaced by `Excellent'.
+Nowadays, deep neural networks (DNNs) have shown their great power in addressing masses of challenging problems in various areas, such as computer vision \cite{akisgeh2012,srkhrgjs2015}, audio \cite{ghlddygedarm2012,avdosdhzks2016}, and natural language processing (NLP) \cite{isovqvl2014,hxmddzakaic2016}.
+Due to their tremendous success, DNN-based systems are widely deployed in the physical world, including many security-critical areas \cite{dctxlsjmxw2006,ezpcbbdsfr2015,jskBerlin2015,zyylzwyx2014,kdjjljsbmpomjk2016}.
+However, a series of studies \cite{czwzisjbd2014,ijgjscz2015} have found that crafted inputs by adding imperceptible perturbations could easily fool DNNs.
+These modified inputs are so-called adversarial examples, which bring potential security threats to DNN-based systems even in the black-box scenario where the target system is not available to attackers.
+For example, Figure \ref{isnatncefigure} shows an adversarial attack on the physical sentiment analysis system named ParallelDots\footnote{\url{https://www.paralleldots.com}}.
+In this case, we cannot obtain any knowledge of the system architecture, model parameters, and training data.
+However, it fails to distinguish the adversarial example correctly and output erroneous results.
+In fighting against the threats of adversarial examples, researchers have conducted numerous works on attacks and defenses, leading to a dramatic increase in both theory and application techniques, varying from images to texts.
+Here, we focus on the adversarial examples in the text domain rather than the well-investigated image domain.

-In NLP, DNNs are widely employed in many fundamental tasks like text classification, machine translation, and question answering, but these DNN-based systems also suffer significant performance degradation in facing adversarial examples.
-Papernot et al.\cite{nppmas2016} first point that attackers can generate adversarial examples by adding noises into texts, which can make classifiers misclassify.
-Then, an arm begins between adversarial example attack and defense in texts, leading to many studies in this field.
-These researches mainly concentrate on generating effective adversarial examples and introduce corresponding defense strategies.
-Some of them\cite{jgjlmlsyjq2018,maysaebkmskwc2018} propose the black-box attacks and the main object is the text classification system\cite{maysaebkmskwc2018,jgjlmlsyjq2018,jeardldd2018,msjshsym2018,blhlmspbxlws2018,jfsjtdbltw2019}.
-In addition, reading comprehension\cite{rjpl2017}, natural language inference (NLI)\cite{pmsr2018} and machine translation systems\cite{ybyb2018,jedldd2018} are also vulnerable to adversarial examples.
-Table \ref{adversarialattacksonNLP} summarizes existing works on adversarial attacks in different NLP tasks.